airbytehq/airbyte/docs/tutorials/connecting-EL-with-T-using-SQL.md

 This tutorial will describe how to integrate SQL based transformations with Airbyte syncs using plain SQL queries.

 This is the first part of ELT tutorial.
 The second part goes deeper with [connecting EL with T using DBT](connecting-EL-with-T-using-DBT.md).

 ## First transformation step: Normalization

 At its core, Airbyte is geared to handle the EL (Extract Load) steps of an ELT process.
 These steps can also be referred in Airbyte's dialect as "Source" and "Destination".

 However, this is actually producing a table in the destination with a JSON blob column...
-This is probably not what would be expected from an integration tool such as Airbyte as an output for analytics usage!
+For the typical analytics use case, you probably want this json blob normalized so that each field is its own column.

 So, after EL, comes the T (transformation) and the first T step that Airbyte actually applies on top of the extracted data is called "Normalization".
 You can find more information about it [here](../architecture/basic-normalization.md).

 Airbyte runs this step before handing the final data over to other tools that will manage further transformation down the line.